When did I do what?

 We used all kinds af languages to implement our projects including: C, C++, assembler and PostScript.

-1995 I created the first version of these homepages at GeoCities after making an intranet web-site a ScanView A/S.
+1995 I created the first version of these homepages at GeoCities.

 May 1996 Got a job at Blik og Rørarbejderforbundet (Blik og Rør) as software developer.